TNolan01/tommy1/README.md

 **AWS_SECRET_ACCESS_KEY** and enter key value from downloaded CSV file.
 **USE_AWS** and enter a value of True.
 You can now remove **DISABLE_COLLECTSTATIC** from the Config Vars section.

+** Note : as per my Bugs & Fixes section it is best to manually enter the AWS Key values into Heroku Config Vars, copy and paste may result in connection errors.**

 3. Create a new file in root directory called **custom_storages.py**